richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 3. **Topics migrated to Viva Engage**

    Answers enablement depends on topics migrating to a supported version of topics in Viva Engage.
-We are in the middle of a transition as Viva Topics will be retired in 2025.
-As part of that change, Viva Engage no longer uses Viva Topics or Lightweight Topics.
-Topic migrations will complete in a similar time frame.
+Because Viva Topics is being deprecated, Viva Engage no longer uses Viva Topics, Lightweight Topics, or Topic migrations.
 [Learn more about the Viva Topics retirement](/microsoft-365/topics/changes-coming-to-topics?view=o365-worldwide&amp&preserve-view=true;WT.mc_id=M365-MVP-9501).

    Customers awaiting topics migration can request priority Answers enablement, which may include Native Mode support or topics migration.
 Contact your customer account manager or Microsoft Viva Engage support to file a support ticket.